verge-io/docs/docs/knowledge-base/posts/accessing-ui-from-a-vm.md

 ![hairpin.png](/docs/public/hairpin.png)

-### Accessing the VeregOS UI from the VM
+### Accessing the VergeOS UI from the VM

 From within the VM, use a web browser to navigate to the IP address of the internal network instead of the standard address.
-For example, if the internal network has an IP address of 192.168.0.1, use this address to access the VeregOS platform.
+For example, if the internal network has an IP address of 192.168.0.1, use this address to access the VergeOS platform.